“Amgalant belongs on the shelf with the best of the epic historical fictions.”

 “Perhaps most important in understanding another people, is understanding their culture.
 This is where Hammond takes Tribal Brawls above and beyond most histories and beyond any history of the Mongols I have encountered.
 History tends to tell the “what”.
 Culture tells the how and why… As someone with a history degree I usually don’t promote historical fiction as a way to learn history.
 The Amgalant series is different.
 There is plenty to learn from reading this series.
 Extremely well done.”

-— Joseph Spuckler on Two: Tribal Brawls
+— Joseph Spuckler on Two: Imaginary Kings

 Full review at Author Alliance